ljjTYJR/PapersReading/Point_Set_Registration.md

   > Deng, Haowen, Tolga Birdal, and Slobodan Ilic.
 "3d local features for direct pairwise registration." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
 2019.
   >
   > **Citations:**  64

+- **PPFNet: Global Context Aware Local Features for Robust 3D Point Matching** **(PPFNet)** :heavy_check_mark:

+  > Deng, Haowen, Tolga Birdal, and Slobodan Ilic.
+"Ppfnet: Global context aware local features for robust 3d point matching." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
+2018.
+  >
+  > **Citations**: 264
+  >
+  > [[pdf]](./papers/Deng_PPFNet_Global_Context_CVPR_2018_paper.pdf)

+  - Summary
+    - The **correspondence**: The input is pair-points, the motivation is similar *PPF(hand crafter features)*, to find the local features.
+The output is the correspondence.
+These Networks aim to find invariant features.
+    - How to compute the **transformation**: RANSAC
+  - Comments
+    - The **shortcomings** of the hand-crafted features: The hand-crafted features(such as *FPFH*) only consider the local features of the points, which may spread widely in the two point set, thus resulting in incorrect correspondence.
+    - The author mentions that using set-input (pair or small patch) as the input of the network is beneficial to develop the invariance properties.

 ## Graph-Based / Spectral-Based